logzio/data-viz/docs/sources/auth/generic-oauth.md

 To ease configuration of a proper JMESPath expression, you can test/evaluate expressions with custom payloads at http://jmespath.org/.

 ### Role mapping

-If  the`role_attribute_path` property does not return a role, then the user is assigned the `Viewer` role by default.
-You can disable the role assignment by setting `role_attribute_strict = true`.
-It denies user access if no role or an invalid role is returned.

 **Basic example:**